The satirical documentary features Iggy Pop as the narrator

 - Read More: Iggy Pop’s 10 best collaborations

-In a series of clips, it was revealed that the film has now been translated into 35 languages.
+Back in March, Iggy shared a series of clips from the documentary and also revealed that the film had been translated into 35 languages.
 You can watch the clips and the original trailer for the film here:

 Described as “a whistleblowing documentary parody,” the 78-minute film – which took almost ten years to make – is entirely composed of fixed shots filmed by 68 film-makers in over 70 countries.